LesFruitsDefendus/guides/docs/source/pre-pick-guide/annexes/E-tree-owner-script-update.md

     [**If they're interested, please send their contact information to info@lesfruitsdefendus.org so that we can put them on our mailing list and subscribe them to our newsletter.**]

-19. **You**: Here is mycontact info.
+19. **You**: Here is my contact info.
 Can you please contact me when it looks like the fruits are around 10-15days from being ripe?

     [**If it's already close to that time, you may ask if it's possible to at least tentatively schedule the harvest.**]